dragonflydb/documentation/docs/command-reference/sorted-sets/zscore.md

 ## Return Values

-The command returns the score (as a string) associated with the specified `member`.
+- The command returns the score (as [bulk string](https://redis.io/docs/latest/develop/reference/protocol-spec/#bulk-strings) in RESP2 or as [double](https://redis.io/docs/latest/develop/reference/protocol-spec/#doubles) in RESP3) associated with the specified `member`.
-If the `member` does not exist within the sorted set, `nil` is returned.
+- If the `member` does not exist within the sorted set, `nil` is returned.

 ## Code Examples